 Candidates are asked to attempt general knowledge questions and answer questions based on the information that is given.

-The complete 2017 11+ entrance exam paper is available to download, in order to give your child some familiarity with the style of paper which he/she will see on 15th January 2020.
+A complete 11+ entrance exam paper is available to download in order to give your child some familiarity with the style of paper they will see.